pavlo-qa/python_qa/README.md

 # python_qa
-Test automation project in Python
+Test automation project in Python for learning purposes